Looped Fabric · Musical Instruments

 Musical Instruments

 My interests in the autoharp and Irish traditional music (ITM) should be apparent from the topics of the most recent dozen or so posts on this blog.
 I’ve approached them separately as a musicologist specializing in the history of musical instruments.
-This post marks a shift toward their intersection in performance from the perspective of a musician whose journey started on the autoharp seventy years ago and found his way more deeply into Celtic music a decade later via the Highland bagpipes.
-I’ve since become comfortably conversant with the Irish idiom on the tin whistle and would like to be able to say the same about melodic performance on the autoharp.
+This post marks a shift toward their intersection in performance from the perspective of a musician whose journey started on the autoharp in 1952 and found its way into Celtic music a decade later via the Highland bagpipes.
+I’ve since become comfortably conversant with the Irish idiom on the tin whistle and would like to be able to say the same about the autoharp.

-Continue reading “The Autoharp in Irish Traditional Music — Part 1”
+Continue reading “The Autoharp in Irish Traditional Music”